pommelstrike/pommelstrike_quicktools/README.md

 # 🛠️ pommelstrike quick tools

-A lightweight Blender addon designed to simplify and speed up common mesh management tasks for 3D workflows.
+A lightweight Blender addon designed to simplify and speed up the broken BG3 modkit min/max bounds for objects being dropped on to the world space.
 Includes tools for updating mesh data names, calculating and exporting mesh bounds with rotation adjustments, and copying formatted bounds to the clipboard.

 > ✅ Compatible with **Blender 3.8**
 > 🔧 Current version: **v2.5.18**
-> 📦 Category: `Object`

 ---

 ## ✨ Features